absmach/magistrala-docs/docs/platform-management.md

-Provisioning is a process of configuration of an IoT platform in which system operator creates and sets-up different entities used in the platform - users, channels and things.
+Provisioning is a process of configuration of an IoT platform in which system operator creates and sets-up different entities used in the platform - users, channels, and things.

 ## Users management